piyumilaperera/ThermoFlood/README.md

 } pseudo_header;
 ```

-### Multi-threading Logic
+### Multi threading Logic

-To achieve maximum throughput, the tool implements a thread-per-socket model using pthread.
-Each thread creates its own raw socket descriptor and loops the sendto function, significantly increasing the Packets Per Second (PPS) count compared to a single-threaded approach.
+To achieve maximum throughput, the tool implements a thread per socket model using pthread.
+Each thread creates its own raw socket descriptor and loops the sendto function, significantly increasing the Packets Per Second (PPS) count compared to a single threaded approach.

 ---